abhijit57/News_Category_Classification/README.md

 ### inference.py: This program runs the predictions using the trained BERT Model (4th epoch: checkpoint-20952) on the complete dataset on a single GPU for a test dataset of 25141 records.
 The total time taken was 3.12 minutes.
 ![image](https://github.com/abhijit57/News_Category_Classification/assets/44730823/4e14f03c-c489-4222-a3f5-737d8d182302)

 ### optimized_inference.py: This program runs the predictions using the trained BERT model on the complete test dataset on 4 GPUs and the total time taken was 2.06 minutes.
 It used multi-gpu inferencing compared to the previous inference process.
-This highlights a speedup factor of 66%
+This highlights a speedup factor of 33%.
 ![image](https://github.com/abhijit57/News_Category_Classification/assets/44730823/624c540a-5cfa-44b5-9720-eebc64bcce35)

 ### Run both the programs using respective commands: python inference.py, python optimized_inference.py

+### Flask App: The templates folder contains the index.html file. app.py python script uses the index.html file to render a simple UI to perform news category text classification by taking a text box input and providing the category class as the prediction.
+Run the flask app: python app.py and click on the URL provided in the console.

+#### Application Execution Order:
+1) Clone the repo, create virtual environment preferably conda, load all the libraries mentioned in the requirements.txt file.
+Activate the virtual environment and execute the below mentioned files.
+2) data_preparation.py (can be skipped, if you want to run the text classification script directly from the csv files.
+Run this file only if you want to read it from the txt file, perform data consistency checks and train, test splits).
+3) text_classification.py
+4) inference.py
+5) optimized_inference.py
+6) app.py